keboola/connection-docs/components/extractors/other/telemetry-data/telemetry-data.md

 ### kbc_snowflake_stats
-This table shows information about Snowflake usage.
+This table shows information about queries using Snowflake, including transformations and sandboxes.

 | **Column** | **Description** | **Example** |
 | `kbc_project_id` (PK) | Foreign key to the KBC project | `458_eu-central-1_aws` |